w3ds-docs/w3ds-docs/content/docs/components/eVault/user-cases.md

 3. A new eVault is created.
 4. The eVault is assigned a unique eID.
 5. The eVault is linked to the provided eName.
-6. The eVault is initialized in a minimal state (no data, no keys bound).
+7. The eVault is initialized in a minimal state:
+   7.1 If public key is provided it is stored.
+   7.2 If trusted party is provided it's eName and authority information are stored.
-7. The eVault publishes information about itself to the Registry.
+9. The eVault publishes information about itself to the Registry.

 ### Alternative Scenarios
 - A1: Invalid request